airlabitu/Workshop-3-Disharmonizing-spaces/README.md

 # Workshop-3-Disharmonizing-spaces
-Resources for the workshop "AIR LAB workshop series #3: Disharmonizing spaces"
+### A repository with resources for the workshop "AIR LAB workshop series #3: Disharmonizing spaces"

 A creative coding workshop on Processing coding and interactive sound and light spaces – a collaboration between ITU and the Rhythmic Music Conservatory.